 If you just adopted a dog from a shelter or rescue group, congratulations!
-Dogs adopted from a dog shelter or animal rescue shelter can make wonderful pets.
+Dogs adopted from a dog shelter or animal rescue can make wonderful pets.
 No matter the reason they landed in the shelter, with a little time, patience and training, shelter dogs can become happy, well-adjusted family members.

 Expect a Period of Adjustment